Home > Partners

 Dr. Craig Ditzler, Director, NRCS Soil Quality Institute, consults on web site content, suggested NRCS participants for work sessions, and provided computer equipment for web site development.

-Mr. Mike Sucik, NRCS State Soil Scientist for Iowa, consults on web site content, contributed to topic-based work sessions, and identified NRCS field personnel to participate in the work sessions.
+Mr. Mike Sucik, NRCS State Soil Scientist for Iowa, consulted on web site content, contributed to topic-based work sessions, and identified NRCS field personnel to participate in the work sessions.

 Students working with Drs.
 Andrews and Boysen: